ulyssesv/bflask/README.md

 The biggest concerns on designing the app were:
 - respecting most of the [12factor](http://12factor.net/) factors
 - avoiding too much coupling among the modules
-- trying to assign a single responsability to each module
+- trying to assign a single responsibility to each module
 - writing modules that are easy to test
-- avoiding really crappy performance (looped queries, huge memory comsumption) code
+- avoiding really crappy performance (looped queries, huge memory consumption) code
 - avoiding really insecure code

 ### Data Source

 I chose the [NextBus](http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf) data source.
 The [511 API](http://511.org/developer-resources_transit-api.asp) will soon be discontinued.
 I should actually have chosen the [Transport for London Unified API](https://api.tfl.gov.uk/) which has way better endpoints and documentation.
-Most of the coding time was spent towards getting around the weird API calls, limits and data modelling (i.e.: the entries don't have an unique ID, there's no endpoing for gathering a single resource data).
+Most of the coding time was spent towards getting around the weird API calls, limits and data modeling (i.e.: the entries don't have an unique ID, there's no endpoint for gathering a single resource data).

 The data source is encapsulated in a `nextbus` module that provides a facade to the API calls and formats the responses from XML to dictionaries.

-### Data Modelling and Initial Data
+### Data Modeling and Initial Data

 As we're using a relation database, it was simple to define the models and attributes.